jonny-wright-worth/project-hubris/blog/01-whatAmIBuilding.md

 # What am I building?

 So what am I building?
-For the purpose of exploring what it takes - it doesn't really matter - the concepts should for a lot of different domains.
+For the purpose of exploring what it takes - it doesn't really matter - the concepts work should for a lot of different domains.
 Obviously, there will be a places where this does not work (e.g. high-frequency trading, highly parallelised machine learning).
 For this example, I want to choose a domain that:

 - is common enough for everyone to understand,
 - simple enough to not get in the way of exploring the goal - that is what does it take to build a web app from start to deployment